 The Law of Life: Experimental Poetry

-When I was studying English and Creative Writing at Western, one of my favourite courses in the writing program was a course on experimental writing.
-After I finished with this class, I was interested in trying out more types of experimental writing.
-In this piece, I used a technique called redaction.
+One of my favourite courses in the writing program was a course on experimental writing.
+I learned many techniques including the one in this piece which is called redaction.
 In a redaction poem, you take an original piece of writing (usual short prose).
 Then you edit the work by excluding portions of the text from the final product.
 I took Jack London's The Law of Life from one of my volumes of Norton Anthology of Short Fiction and redacted most of the writing to create the following poem.

 The Law of Life

 and he was very close to death now and